 Los Frailes turned out to be a nice anchorage, full of beautiful phosphorescence at night and lovely scenery during the day.
 We had it all to ourselves for the three days we spent there, waiting in vain for the wind and chop to lay down a little.

 By midday on the 19th the wind had filled in again, but by then we had turned the corner and were headed west through San Lorenzo channel and then south to La Paz, so we made good time under sail!
 We reached La Paz by evening of the 19th.
-Yay!

-We also explored further afield, renting a car and driving through the desert to the oasis town of Todos Santos with its beautiful colonial architecture and miles of golden sand beaches lining the Pacific coast.
+We also explored further afield, renting a car and driving through the desert to the oasis town of Todos Santos with its colonial architecture and miles of golden sand beaches lining the Pacific coast.

 After dropping off about half the passengers, who had signed up for the morning only, our tour continued out to a rocky islet where sea lions congregate.
 There we got in the water again to snorkel with these playful marine mammals!
 There were a lot of them, including a young one that swam circles around us!

 The only unfortunate moment in the whole visit was one day when all of us came down with food poisoning….
 But I suppose that’s to be expected when traveling… And fortunately it wasn’t so bad as to require antibiotics – we all managed to recover simply by resting and not returning to the restaurant where we think we got it!
-So all in all a great time!